EVERYONE has a credit card crises once in their life. But few people admit to it.

 It is like the old adage about motorcyclists - there are those who have been in an accident, and those who are going to get into one.
 No one escapes the inevitable.

-Again, the best way to avoid credit card trouble is to have only one card with a low interest rate and a low limit (do NOT let them raise it!) and use it sparingly and yes, pay it off every month.
+Again, the best way to avoid credit card trouble is to have only one or two cards* with a low interest rate and a low limit (do NOT let them raise it!) and use it sparingly and yes, pay it off every month.
 When you do slip up (and you WILL, they count on it, and it is human nature) you will be able to pay off the balance, as it will not be very high (low limit) and the interest will not kill you (low rate).
 Higher rates, when applied as revolving charges, can escalate interest payments to the point where you are barely paying off any principle at all.

 It is a lethal trap.
 Dancing around the edge of it to collect bonus miles or cashback dividends is a very, very dangerous game.
 One slip-up, and you are over the edge, so to speak.
 And that slip-up might come as a result of something beyond your control - medical problem, car repair, divorce, or in my case, unexpected huge tax bill.